cilekli-link/RpanList/README.md

 Downloading requires [youtube-dl](https://ytdl-org.github.io/youtube-dl/).
 Extract it somewhere, open RpanList, and locate its path from the Settings panel.

-## Planned features ~~that will never get added because RPAN is over~~
+## Planned features
-- Added: ~~A proper Settings window that lets you change the path of youtube-dl, your download directory, download quality, etc
+- Added: ~~A proper Settings window that lets you change the path of youtube-dl, your download directory, download quality, etc~~
 - A search bar
 - Opening the stream in a media player like VLC
 - Periodic refreshing (every x seconds)